 Healthy Red Velvet Pancakes

-- 123g (½ cup) Roasted Beet Puree, cooled to room temp (see this post for directions)
+- 123g (½ cup) Roasted Beet Puree (room temp; see this post for Directions)

-- 6 tbs Unsweetened Vanilla Almond Milk
+- ½ cup Unsweetened Vanilla Almond Milk

-- 1 tsp Vanilla Extract
+- 1 tbs Vanilla Extract

 - 1 tsp Natural Butter Flavor